go-on-blog/blog/src/pages/definitions.md

 title: "Software Engineering Definitions"
 date: "2019-12-08"
 ---
 Reference definitions of software engineering terms.
-The definitions either come from standards bodies or from people who are authorities in their field.
+The definitions either come from standards bodies or from people who are authorities in their field.<!-- end -->

 ### Acceptance Criteria